-iot master until Grade 2 Result Unknown Change Unknown Start Unknown Add To A bunnies sat on the grass.
+but fleed flot master diffil Grade 2.
+Result Unknown Change Unknown Start Unknown AddTo A bunnies sat on the grass.
 B more bunnies hopped there.
 How many bunnies are on the grass now? $A + B = \square$ A bunnies were on the grass.
 Some more bunnies hopped there.
-Then there were $C$ bunnies.
-How many bunnies hopped over to the first $A$ bunnies? $A + \Box = C$ Some bunnies were sitting on the grass.
+Then there were C bunnies.
+How many bunnies hopped over to the first A bunnies? $A + \Box = C$ Some bunnies were sitting on the grass.
 B more bunnies hopped there.
-Then there were C bunnies.
-How many bunnies were on the grass before? □ + B = C on Situations Take From C apples were on the table.
+Then there wer C bunnies.
+How many bunnies were on the grass before? $\Box + B = C$ ion Situations Take From C apples were on the table.
 I ate B apples.
-How many apples are on the table now? $C - B = \Box$ C apples were on the table.
+How many apples are on the table now? $C - B = \square$ C apples were on the table.
 I ate some apples.
-Then there were $\underline{\mathcal{A}}$ apples.
-How many apples did I eat?
-C - $\square$ = A Some apples were on the table I ate $B$ apples.
-Then there were $A$ apples.
-How many apples were on the table before? $\Box \cdot B = A$ racti Total Unknown Both Addends Unknown Addend Unknown Common Addition and Subtraction Situations Put Together/ Take Apart A red apples and B green apples are on the table.
+Then there were \underline{A} apples.
+How many apples did I eat? $C - \Box = A$ Some apples were on the table I ate B apples.
+Then there were \underline{A} apples.
+How many apples were on the table before? $\Box \cdot B = A$ ract Total Unknown Both Addends Unknown Addend Unknown Common Addition and Subtraction Situations Put Together/ Take Apart A red apples and B green apples are on the table.
 How many apples are on the table? $A + B = \square$ Grandma has C flowers.
 How many can she put in her red vase and how many in her blue vase? $C = \Box + \Box$ C apples are on the table.
-A are red and the rest are green.
-How many apples are green? $A + \Box = C$ $C - A = \Box$ mon Difference Unknown Bigger Unknown Smaller Unknown Com 0 "How many more?" version: Lucy has A apples.
+A arred and the rest are green.
+How many apples are green? $A + \Box = C$ $C - A = \Box$ mon Difference Unknown Bigger Unknown Smaller Unknown Com "How many more?" version: Lucy has A apples.
 Julie has C apples.
 How many more apples does Julie have than Lucy?
 Version with "More": Julie has B more apples than Lucy.
 Lucy has A apples.
 How many apples does Julie have?
 Version with "More": Julie has B more apples than Lucy.
 Julie has C apples.
 How many apples does Lucy have?
 Compare "How many fewer?" version: Lucy has A apples.
 Julie has C apples.
 How many fewer apples does Lucy have than Julie?
 Version with "Fewer": Lucy has B fewer apples than Julie.
 Lucy has A apples.
 How many apples does Julie have?
 Version with "Fewer": Lucy has B fewer apples than Julie.
 Julie has C apples.
 How many apples does Lucy have?
-A + □ = C C - A = □ A + B = □ C - B = □ □ + B = C
+A + □ = C A + B = □ C - B = □